ohmybrew/ohmybrew.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.markdown

 ## Processing the Objects

-So now we have a plan in place, lets write a quick script to import the objects you wish to autosuggest, into your Redis database.
+So now we have a plan in place, let's write a quick script to import the objects you wish to autosuggest, into your Redis database.
 As before, we need to split each word up of each object.

 ```ruby